 “7 Indication of the downward inclination of the dipped-beam headlamps cut-off referred to in paragraph 6.2.6.1.1. and downward inclination of the front fog lamp cut-off referred to in paragraph 6.3.6.1.2. of this Regulation”

+Paragraph 2.5.3., amend to read:

+“2.5.3.
+"Direction-indicator lamp" means the lamp used to indicate to other road-users that the driver intends to change direction to the right or to the left.
+A direction-indicator lamp or lamps may also be used according to the provisions of UN Regulations No. 97, or No. 116, 162 and/or 163.”

 Paragraph 2.5.18., amend to read:

 "2.5.18.
 “Exterior courtesy lamp” means a lamp used to provide supplementary illumination to assist the entry and exit of the vehicle driver and passenger or in loading operations; vehicle user to approach or depart; enter or exit; load or unload the vehicle."